-- 5.2.1 Identify locations known or suspected to have a significant number of violations. - 5.2.2 Schedule additional enforcement actions and manpower so as to target such locations for enforcement emphasis.

-Strategy 5.3: Allocate enforcement efforts so as to support species management or other subprogram objectives impeded by issues of noncompliance.
+- 5.2.1 Identify locations known or suspected to have a significant number of violations. - 5.2.2 Schedule additional enforcement actions and manpower so as to target such locations for enforcement emphasis. - Strategy 5.3: Allocate enforcement efforts so as to support species management or other sub-program objectives impeded by issues of noncompliance.

 - 5.3.1.
-Include non-compliance issues and strategies in long-range species management and other subprogram plans. - 5.3.2.
+Include non-compliance issues and strategies in long-range species management and other sub-program plans. - 5.3.2.
 Schedule actions to address non-compliance issues in subsequent operational plans. - 5.3.3.
 Annually review operational plans for required enforcement actions. - 5.3.4.
-Coordinate implementation of enforcement actions needed to support species management and other subprogram objectives.

-Strategy 5.4: Monitor, evaluate, and improve the effectiveness of our wildlife law enforcement efforts.
+Coordinate implementation of enforcement actions needed to support species management and other sub-program objectives. - Strategy 5.4: Monitor, evaluate, and improve the effectiveness of our wildlife law enforcement efforts.

 - 5.4.1.
 Monitor levels of enforcement effort, number of citations issued, proportion of successful prosecutions, compliance rates, and other parameters necessary to evaluate the effectiveness of our law enforcement efforts. - 5.4.2.
 Maintain databases sufficient to track these statistics and related information. - 5.4.3.
 Prepare an annual law enforcement effort and accomplishment report that includes assessment of relevant data, identification of performance deficiencies, and recommendations for improvement. - 5.4.4.
-Implement approved recommendations.
+Implement approved recommendations. - 5.4.5.
+Continue efforts to gain statutory authority that increases the scope of Chapter 17 and off-highway vehicle (OHV) violations to which the penalty assessment process may be applied.